woodwardjd/rails_foundation/doc/hosting.md

 # Hosting

-This application is hosted at ....
+This application is hosted at....
+FILL ME IN

-The production hostname is ...
+The production hostname is...
+FILL ME IN

 ## Setup